AceMax/XenServer-DB-Visualizer/README.md

 The main purpose of XenServer DB Visualizer is not to fetch data from a running XenServer installation but to be able to read, view and query data from an off-line copy of the metadata database (state.db).

+**Please be aware that the code in it's current state is my "2 hour at the airport" build.
+There is currently no search, filters or error handling.
+The complete database is read into memory each time you choose an configuration instans.
+This can take a while and produce a large output for a big size XenServer inatallation.**

 ## Requirements
-- A > PHP v5.6 enabled web server OR a local > PHP v5.6 installation.
+- A >= PHP v5.6 enabled web server OR a local >= PHP v5.6 installation.

 ## Installation
 - Clone the complete repository